 In response to COVID-19, CMS expanded its Accelerated and Advance Payment Program to a broader group of Medicare providers.
 During the year ended September 30, 2020, the District and NBMS received \$15,699,461 of Medicare advance payments through the Medicare Accelerated and Advance Payment Program.
 These advances are interest free, so long as the repayment terms are met.
-Repayment of these funds begins 365 days after the date the advanced payments were received.
-After the 365-day period, CMS will begin withholding 25% of payments due for current services billed to repay the advance payments for 11-months.
-At the end of the 11-month period, CMS will begin withholding 50% of payments due for current services billed to repay the advance payments for six-months.
-Approximately \$1,976,000 is recorded as advance from Medicare program in the statement of net position as of September 30, 2022.
-The District and NBMS have fully repaid all advance funds received as of November, 2022.
+In November 2022, the District fully repaid the final advance of approximately \$1,976,000.

 Accrued Medical Malpractice - Prior to July 1987, PMC maintained malpractice coverage through the Florida Hospital Trust Fund and the Florida Hospital Excess Trust Fund B for the purpose of paying malpractice claims against PMC.
 On July 21, 1987, PMC elected to rely on sovereign immunity with respect to liability claims against PMC, subject to the limited waiver provisions of Section 768.28, Florida Statutes (\$200,000 per claim, \$300,000 per incident), for 2019.
 PMC terminated its participation in the Florida Hospital Trust Fund and Florida Hospital Excess Trust Fund B, purchased insurance coverage for non-reported acts prior to July 22, 1987, and engaged an actuary for the purpose of projecting future malpractice liability on a self-insured basis.
-Based upon the actuary's analysis and the possibility of a special act of the Florida Legislature, as provided in Section 768.29(5), Florida Statutes, PMC has recorded a total accrued liability for reported and unreported claims of \$2,355,605 (net of claims paid) for the period July 22, 1987 through September 30, 2022.
+Based upon the actuary's analysis and the possibility of a special act of the Florida Legislature, as provided in Section 768.29(5), Florida Statutes, PMC has recorded a total accrued liability for reported and unreported claims of \$926,205 (net of claims paid) for the period July 22, 1987 through September 30, 2023.
 The total accrual includes estimates of the ultimate costs of both reported claims and claims incurred but not reported and are discounted at 4%.

 Because actual claims liabilities depend on such complex risk factors as inflation, changes in legal doctrines, and damage awards, the process used in computing claims liabilities does not necessarily result in actual claims amounts.
 Claim liabilities are re-evaluated periodically to take into consideration recently settled claims, the frequency of claims, and other economic and social factors.
-At September 30, 2022, the estimated current portion of the total accrued liability was \$34,163.
+At September 30, 2023, the estimated current portion of the total accrued liability was \$520,814.